Tim Burton vampire comedy takes on Batman's legacy

 "I've been lucky in my career in that I've had success and I've had failure," continues the man who has enjoyed plenty of the former with such titles as Charlie and the Chocolate Factory and Alice in Wonderland.

-"I'm equally surprised if a movie does really well or if it does really badly."'Creepy and campy'
+"I'm equally surprised if a movie does really well or if it does really badly."

 Both Charlie and Alice starred Burton's regular collaborator Johnny Depp, who has joined forces with him again on Dark Shadows.